Introduction

 For KVM, each virtual machine is created with hard limits which essentially means they can never use more than what is assigned to them even if there is extra unused memory lying around.

-Both KVM and OpenVZ are completely free to use but when it comes to operating costs, KVM is more expensive and has a higher hardware requirement to operate.
+Both are completely free to use but when it comes to operating costs, KVM is more expensive, has a higher hardware requirement to operate, and requires a complicated setup.

-This makes OpenVZ a favorite choice for companies on a budget and KVM better suited for larger enterprises that require more abstraction and isolation.
+This makes OpenVZ a favourite choice for companies on a budget and Kernel-based Virtual Machine is better suited for larger enterprises that require more abstraction and isolation.

 FAQ